All Episodes

 Let's see.

-I don't think I put it near the top of the stack because I hadn't actually intended To get into that much detail yet about Ebola, because there's a couple other things here I want to get to first.
+I don't think I put it near the top of the stack because I hadn't actually intended to get into that much detail yet about Ebola because there's a couple other things here I want to get to first.

-Anyway, uh one of them, there's a Stan Greenberg, the uh the Clinton pollster, Stan Greenberg and James Carvel have a polling unit.
+Anyway, one of them, there's Stan Greenberg, the Clinton pollster.

 And they just put out a release on their latest poll.